wxGlade/wxGlade/sphinx/source_code.rst

 Prerequisites and Code Generation
 *********************************

-The options for code generation can be defined in the *Properties* window when the application object is selected in the *Tree* window:
+The options for code generation can be defined in the *Properties* notebook when the application object is selected in the *Tree* control:

 For our example project from the previous page 'Tutorial' we want to generate: